AdBusterOfficial/Adbuster--WinApp/labs/cepa/CEPA_ML_Dynamic_Threshold.md

 ✅ unaffected by short‑term noise
 ✅ reflects the real long‑term listening level

-These properties ensure that **the ML threshold remains stable**, so that **AdBuster ML can react consistently above that threshold.**
+These properties ensure that the ML threshold remains stable, so **AdBuster ML can react consistently above that threshold.**

 ---